🚨 Urgent: 2026 Action Alert

 Devastating Consequences for Survivors

-Without legal recourse, survivors who were voluntarily intoxicated face immense barriers to justice.
+Survivors face immense barriers to justice.
 Many feel silenced and blamed, while perpetrators exploit this loophole to escape accountability.

 Far-Reaching Impact